alegzoo/Recture/README.md

+# Rec·ture
-# Rec·ture, Video-content distribution WebApp for educational institutions
+Video-content distribution WebApp for educational institutions

 # Project Overview
 This web application is designed to facilitate easy access to university video content for students and streamline the distribution of these materials by teachers.<br>